-Depending on the type of a contract individual personal income can be subject to one of the following forms of taxation:
+Depending on the type of your employment contract, your income can be subject to one of the following forms of taxation:

 1. by general terms (regular employment contract) - the taxpayer pays a tax on the actual income earned in accordance with the progressive tax scale which includes the following income thresholds:

-2. by lump sum - in case of other forms of employment 19% of revenue is taxed
+2. by lump sum - in case of other forms of employment (based on civil law contracts) 19% of revenue is taxed

-- online, using the “E-declaration” tool prepared by the Ministry of Finance and available on its website
+- on-line using the e-declaration tool of the Ministry of Finance,

 If you are planning to set up a foundation, research institute, an association, etc., you should know that this kind of organizations are defined in the Polish law as legal persons.
 That is why they are subject to the Corporate Income Tax Act which imposes a tax on them.
 Though, if their statutory purpose is scientific or scientific and technical activity, they are exempted from the tax.

 The most important (common) of the indirect taxes is the Value-Added Tax (VAT).
 It applies to: